 - Takes up space: This is going to take up space on your countertop.
 If you don't have much to begin with, this could be a problem.

-Gravity Filter Top Pick: Big Berkey
+Best Gravity Filter: Big Berkey

 The best known gravity filter, and the one I own, is a Berkey.
 It comes in several sizes.
 The "Big" Berkey is not actually the biggest one, but it is the most popular size.